 Unfortunately, Microsoft Office Suite isn’t available on Chromebooks, but that doesn’t mean that you won’t be able to work on your files.
-Google Drive is the Chrome OS equivalent of Microsoft’s suite of office applications.
-Users can create everything from text documents to spreadsheets and presentations.
+Microsoft Web Apps, the free cloud version of Office, is compatible with Chromebooks, and you can always use the native Google Drive to open and run documents and spreadsheets.
+With Drive users can create everything from text documents to spreadsheets and presentations.
 All your old Microsoft Word documents and PowerPoint presentations can be imported directly into Drive, allowing you to work on your files.

-But there are often formatting issues when importing third-party documents into Drive, so the first few minutes of work may be fixing anything that’s broken.
+But it may be best to stick with Microsoft Web Apps if you already have a large number of Office files that you’re bringing over to your Chromebook.
+There are often formatting issues when importing third-party documents into Drive, so the first few minutes of work may be fixing anything that’s broken.
 Fortunately, Google Drive allows you to save documents into Microsoft formats, so you’ll still be able to share these documents with non-Chromebook users.

 Another issue that could influence your decision about getting a Chromebook is the prevalence of Internet connectivity.
 Chromebooks are designed to have a heavy reliance on the Internet, which means that many apps simply won’t work if you’re out of Wi-Fi range.
 There are a growing number of “offline” Chrome apps, which can work without Internet connectivity, including Gmail and Google Drive.
 However, offline mode isn’t enabled by default, so you’ll have to install a few plugins in order to access your email or documents sans the Web.